Mini Projector HDMI: Your Complete Connection Guide

 “No Signal” or a Blank Screen

 • Check the Source: Ensure the projector is set to the correct HDMI input.
-Many have multiple ports.
+Many projectors have multiple ports.

 • Reboot Everything: Turn off your source device and the projector completely.
 Disconnect the power for 30 seconds, then plug them back in and turn them on, starting with the projector.

-• Check the Source Device: Make sure your laptop, console, or streaming stick is actually outputting a signal.
+• Check the Source Device: Make sure your laptop, console, or streaming stick is outputting a signal.
 Connect it to a different screen, like a TV, to confirm it’s working properly.

 The Picture is There, But There’s No Sound